Buying real estate in Japan?

 Surveys and assessments of business leaders form the basis for the Business Consumer Index (BCI), a metric that measures their confidence in the present and future economic conditions.

-According to the Bank of Japan's data, the latest Business Confidence Index value is 4 for Japan.
-It is definitely a small score.
+According to the Bank of Japan's data, the latest Business Confidence Index value is 13 for Japan.
+It's a rather good score.

-A weak Business Confidence Index (BCI) score should not be automatically interpreted as a cause for alarm.
+A Business Confidence Index (BCI) score at a sustainable level should not be automatically interpreted as a cause for alarm.
 It can simply reflect a temporary period of uncertainty or caution among businesses, which is a natural part of economic cycles.
-In fact, history has shown that periods of low BCI scores have often been followed by significant periods of growth, as businesses adapt, invest, and capitalize on new opportunities.
+In fact, history has shown that periods of sustainable BCI scores have often been followed by significant periods of growth, as businesses adapt, invest, and capitalize on new opportunities.

 Property prices in Japan transition from stability to appreciation